Cleichleiter/holiday-lights-contest-firework-tree/README.md

 In honor of the holidays, Tara and family are launching a competition to see who can write the best animation for their programmable Christmas Tree.

+If you need any help, join my [discord community](https://discord.gg/cAtAdY2CCf) and ask questions in `#holiday-lights-contest`.

 ## Competition Details

 **Submission Deadline:** January 11, 2026 at 11:59 pm